co math circle logo

 Congratulations to the following math circle members who qualified for the USA Mathematical Olympiad (USAMO) and USA Junior Mathematical Olympiad (USAJMO)!

-Special congratulations to Shruti Arun who has been invited to attend the Math Olympiad Summer Program (MOSP)!
-The program will train and select the members of the USA Math Olympiad Team.
-Congratulations also to Srinivas Arun who received a USAMO Bronze Award and to Joshua Liu who received a USAJMO Honorable Mention!
+Special congratulations to Shruti Arun who received a USAMO Bronze Award and to Joshua Liu who received a USAJMO Honorable Mention!

-The 2024 ARML Local Competition attracted 99 six-member teams from around the country and abroad.
-The Colorado Archimedes team finished in 11th place!
-Congratulations to team members Shruti Arun, Srinivas Arun, Jackson Dryg, Jacob Greene, Davin Yin, and Kelly Young!
-Special congratulations to Jackson Dryg and Abhinav Krishna who scored 9/10 score in the Individual Round!
+The 2025 ARML Local Competition attracted 112 six-member teams from around the country and abroad.
+The top Colorado team finished in 15th place!
+Congratulations to team members Shruti Arun, Aarush Goradia, James Lee, Joshua Liu, Rohith Thomas, and Jonah Wang!

-Congratulations to Shruti Arun of Cherry Creek HS who won a Bronze Medal in the 2023 Math Prize for Girls Olympiad.
-The contest was held in December for the top scorers in the Math Prize for Girls competition.
+Congratulations to Shruti Arun of Cherry Creek HS who won a silver medal in the 2024 Math Prize for Girls Olympiad!

 More